How To Create A Ministry Routine

 Building a ministry online requires a lot of effort.
 From content creation for your ministry platform to setting up your website, there's plenty of work to be done.
 However, it's essential to determine the type of ministry God wants you to create and how you should go about it.
 This checklist should include tasks and activities that you need to complete within a daily, weekly, or monthly timeframe.
 Once you're clear on these, you can move on to the next step—sorting each task into relevant ministry- or business-related categories.

-The Business Side Of Ministry (Admin, finances, sales, systems, website views, etc.)
+The Business Side of Ministry (admin, finances, sales, systems, website views, etc.)

-Ministry Platform (Content, products, projects, services, etc.)
+Ministry Platform (content, products, projects, services, etc.)

 Setting a focus for your ministry can help you stay on track with your overall mission.
 It will give you something to work towards on a daily, weekly, monthly, quarterly, or yearly basis.
 Your goals don't have to be big, but they do have to be achievable.